zaporylie/composer-drupal-optimizations/README.md

 # About

-This composer-plugin contains set of tweaks that makes running composer in your Drupal project significantly faster.
+This composer-plugin contains set of improvements that makes running `composer update` on your Drupal project significantly faster.

 # Optimizations

-- Reduce memory usage and CPU usage by removing legacy symfony tags (see also symfony/flex#378)
+- Reduce memory usage and CPU usage by removing legacy symfony tags (see also https://github.com/symfony/flex/pull/378)

+(only one at the moment)

 # Benchmark